frederic-perez/AmE-dictionary/data/dictionary.md

 __ageless__
 __agency__ _n_ :three::hammer::astonished: _We still have some agency over our situation._ _A young man slowly realizing his own trauma and agency over the course of a single football game._ _They take agency over their lives._
 __agendum__
+__agent provocateur__ _n_ A secret agent employed to provoke suspected persons to commit illegal acts and so be discredited or liable to punishment.
 __aggravate__ _v_ (aggravated) :two::hammer:
 __aggravation__
 __aggravators__ _n_ Bits of hair that whip and whirl loose around the face.